 In celebration of Simchat Torah, we close down I Street as local Jewish communities and minyanim join together to dance and sing with the Torah.

 Staff, class participants, and people in our community act out chapters of the Megillah with original skits, set against the backdrop of highly encouraged revelry.

 The TEN: An Alternative Shavuot Experience

-This innovative take on Shavuot, the holiday traditionally celebrated by studying Torah and enjoying the first fruits of the harvest, has featured Matisyahu, Josh Radnor, Natasha Lyonne, Jonathan Safran Foer, and Hanna Rosin and David Plotz.
+This innovative take on Shavuot, the holiday traditionally celebrated by studying Torah and enjoying the first fruits of the harvest, has featured Matisyahu, Josh Radnor, Natasha Lyonne, and Jonathan Safran Foer, among others.

-For more information about holiday programs, contact Rabbi Suzy.
+For more information about holiday programs, contact Annie.